atevington/stock-lightbulb/README.md

 # Stock Lightbulb

 Set the color of an [LIFX](https://api.developer.lifx.com/) lightbulb from an [IEX](https://iextrading.com/developer/) stock quote.
-Negative daily changes will be red, while positive ones will be green.
+Negative daily changes will turn the bulb red, while positive ones will turn it green.

 # Setup